turingschool/lesson_plans/ruby_04-apis_and_scalability/testing_javascript_in_rails.markdown

 ### Your Turn

-* Add another test to see what the removeSpace method does when a string has multiple spaces in a row.
+* Add another test to see what the `removeSpace` method does when a string has multiple spaces in a row.
-* Write a test to see what removeSpace does when it is passed a number instead of a string.
-If it returns an error, either write a test that proves this OR write a test for the preferred behavior and get it to pass.
+* Write a test to see what `removeSpace` does when it is passed a number instead of a string.

--
+  * If it returns an error, either write a test that proves this OR write a test for the preferred behavior and get it to pass.

 ## Magic Lamp